 Leaf blowing erodes topsoil.
 It’s not just the leaves being blown, but the topsoil, necessary for healthy plant growth.
 The topsoil can contain fungi, dog feces and other materials and chemicals that can be harmful when they become airborne and we breath them in.

 Leaf blowing can actually result in increased fertilizer use.
 Because your plants have trouble growing in poor soil, which becomes compacted and doesn’t receive sustenance through decomposing leaves, you may opt for fertilizer use to compensate.
 Fertilizer can be expensive, and only provides a short-term solution to the soil nutrition problem.
 It doesn’t solve the soil structure problem.
 Adding to this issue is the fact that most fertilizers are not applied correctly and the excess chemicals leach into our waterways.

-Gas leaf blowers produce high emissions.
+While many people are switching the electric tools, most continue to use gas leaf blowers, which produce high emissions.
 Most gas leaf blowers have very inefficient engines, with emissions far more polluting than you would expect.
 This research shows a high performance pick-up truck with emissions many times lower than that of a backpack leaf blower.
 For the article click here > For the video click here >

-Why is leaf mulching better for the environment?
+Why is leaf mulching (mulch-mowing) better for the environment?